First Year Students

 - Can you give me a list of empty rooms to pick from?

 - Unfortunately we cannot provide a list of empty rooms.
 There are few vacant rooms at any time.
-Room changes are more of a game of "musical chairs," where one student receiving a room change creates a vacancy which may be assigned to another student requesting a room change.
+Room changes are more of a game of "musical chairs," where one student receiving a room change creates a vacancy which may be assigned to another student requesting a room change, and so on.
 It is impossible to predict which rooms may be available for room changes until all the requests forms have been submitted and reviewed.

 - Can I request to "buy out "my double room as a single?